 A large portion of the human evolution has taken place in nature.
 Nature connection is intrinsic to our behaviour, and is inscribed into our genetic code.
 It’s only during the last 200 years or so, that we have reduced our interaction with the outdoors.
 Going back to nature can bring us to a heightened state of sensory awareness and a feeling of alert calm.
 It is akin to a feeling of returning home and gives spontaneous rise to peace and happiness.

 The story of Japan teaches us that material wealth and economic progress are not enough to create a healthy, happy life.
 To create health and happiness one needs to prioritise them over materialistic pursuits and actively work towards achieving a balanced life.
 And this whole process of giving form to a beautiful life, starts by listening to the state of your mind.
 After all, the state of your mind, designs the state of your life.

 We are a small group of friends trying to find new ways to reconnect people with nature.
 Our aim is simple.
 Helping people heal.
 Helping forests heal.
-You can subscribe to our free monthly newsletter at this link.

 *This post is part of our Nature Calm course with forest arts, games, meditations from Japan and other parts of the world.
 The course is available on a pay-as-you-like basis.
 It is a great resource filled with multiple ideas that also cover the art and science behind healing through nature.